wp-plugins/superfero-online-courses/readme.txt

 == Screenshots ==

-1. The 1st screenshots (screenshot-1.png)
+1. The 1st screenshot: Settings on the sidebar

-2. The 2nd screenshots (screenshot-2.png)
+2. The 2nd screenshot: Settings -> Superfero Settings

-3. The 3rh screenshots (screenshot-3.png)
+3. The 3rh screenshot: 'Superfero Courses' in All Page listing

-4. The 4th screenshots (screenshot-4.png)
+4. The 4th screenshot: Edit the page title, the default page name is Superfero Courses

 == Installation ==